All Products

 Prerequisites

-The AliyunServiceRoleForECSSelfService role includes the AliyunServiceRolePolicyForECSSelfService system access policy.
+The AliyunServiceRoleForECSSelfService role includes the AliyunServiceRolePolicyForECSSelfService system policy.
 You cannot add, modify, or delete the permissions granted by this policy.

 {